 The doctors recommended I bank sperm immediately, because fertility would be an issue post-treatment.
 Fertility wasn’t my main concern.
 However, my partner – now wife – and I were together at that point, so we knew it could be an issue for us down the track.

 Years later, my wife and I tried artificial insemination using my banked sperm.
 When that didn’t work, we tried IVF.
+We found the process emotionally and financially draining.
 The first cycle was unsuccessful.
 We told ourselves if a second IVF cycle didn’t work, we were going to give up for a while.
 Being told we were pregnant was one of the happiest days of our lives.